usagi-san-dayo/data-cleansing-App/README.md

 ```
 Or click a Code button top right on https://github.com/usagi-san-dayo/data-cleansing-App to download a zip file of this repository.

+**The file size is more than 1Gb.
+Make sure that you have enough memory before downloading.**

 ## How to launch this app
 A brief chart of this repository is as follows:
 ```